-Rent reasonableness determinations are completed:
+Rent reasonableness determinations must be determined:

 - 1. At initial lease up,

 - 2. Owner-requested rent increase, or

-- 3. If the FMR is decreased by 5% or more.
+- 3. If the published FMR is decreased by 10% or more to take effect 60 days before the contract anniversary (for the unit size rented by the family) as compared with the FMR in effect 1 year before the contract anniversary (24 CFR § 982.507).